WhiteJaeger/nlp-metrics/README.md

 # NLP Metrics

 ## N-gram based and Syntactic

-This repository contains Flask web application which aims to help with measuring the performance of machine & human translation.
-This app could be accessed either remotely - it is deployed at http://nlp-metrics.herokuapp.com/ - or locally - by following these steps.
+This repository contains a Flask web application which aims to help with measuring the performance of the machine & human translation.
+This app could be accessed either remotely - it is deployed at http://nlp-metrics.herokuapp.com/ - or locally - by following the steps below.

-## Running app locally
+## Running the app locally

 * Prerequisites: